jafossum/GO-gRPC-Gateway/README.md

 ### HTTP Proxy client

-The HTTP Proxy exposes an HTTP endpoint and talks with the gRPC gateway using the gateway definition file generated earlier.
-The client is set up so that a valid certificate must be presented also when using the REST api.
+The HTTP Proxy exposes an HTTPS endpoint and talks with the gRPC gateway using the gateway definition file generated earlier.
+The client is set up so that a valid certificate must be presented also when using the REST api. gRPC server exposes port `8081`

     $ cd httpServer
     $ go run httpserver.go